who's behind ia

 After living in Niger, Whitney was determined to transform her love of interculturalism into a successful career in international education.
 For close to a decade, she directed study abroad, internships, and international admissions for both the University of Southern California and Boston University.
 In 2016, she received her Doctorate in Educational Leadership with a concentration in Educational Psychology from USC, where her dissertation focused on assessing intercultural learning for students on a study abroad program in Nepal.

-In addition to educational counseling and consulting, Whitney currently teaches intercultural competence at the Middlebury Institute for International Studies at Monterey.
+In addition to educational counseling and consulting, Whitney currently directs intercultural learning initiatives for CIEE Study Abroad.
+She also recently taught introduction to intercultural competence for graduate students at the Middlebury Institute for International Studies at Monterey.